-When developing their proposed strategy and writing the application, applicants must consult and make reference to relevant literature and documents relating to child labor and the education of target children in Sierra

-Leone and Liberia.
-Furthermore, the application must demonstrate familiarity with existing child labor, education and social welfare policies, plans and projects in Sierra Leone and Liberia, which the applicant is using to inform project design for target children.
+When developing their proposed strategy and writing the application, applicants must consult and make reference to relevant literature and documents relating to child labor and the education of target children in Pakistan.
+Furthermore, the application must demonstrate familiarity with existing child labor, education and social welfare policies, plans and projects in Pakistan, which the applicant is using to inform project design for target children.

-Applicants will also be evaluated on their knowledge of other donors programs as they pertain to the education of target children in Sierra Leone and Liberia.
-In identifying unmet needs, gaps and opportunities not being addressed by existing programs and current efforts, and in proposing their own strategy, applicants must show how their knowledge of the school calendar and the requirements of basic, non-formal, and vocational education systems will be used to develop an approach that successfully enrolls children in educational programs as quickly as possible without missing an academic year or program cycle.
-The applicant must identify the direct cost per child of maintaining the child in the educational program, and of withdrawing the child from exploitive/ hazardous or worst forms of child labor.
+Applicants will also be evaluated on their knowledge of other donors' programs as they pertain to the education of target children in Pakistan.
+In identifying unmet needs, gaps and opportunities not being addressed by existing programs and current efforts, and in proposing their own strategy, applicants must show how their knowledge of the school calendar and the requirements of basic, non-formal, and vocational education systems are used to develop an approach that successfully enrolls children in educational programs in the shortest delay without missing an academic year or program cycle.
+The applicant must identify the direct cost per child of maintaining the child in the educational program, and of withdrawing the child from exploitive/hazardous or worst forms of child labor.
 These costs must be realistic, and based on existing costs of similar programs.
 Applicants must design and implement a project monitoring system that allows for the tracking of direct beneficiaries' work and school status.
-In addition, as child labor projects tend to be implemented in resource-poor environments where government education and labor inspection systems may be limited, applicants are encouraged to work with local stakeholders to develop sustainable child labor and education monitoring systems, including community-based systems, that can complement government efforts to monitor children's working and educational status beyond the life of the project and enforce each country's child labor and education laws.
-The applicant must also identify organizations in Sierra Leone and Liberia, including types of local organizations (e.g., rural, indigenous), which could potentially implement or contribute to a future project.
+In addition, as child labor projects tend to be implemented in resource-poor environments where government education and labor inspection systems may be limited, applicants are encouraged to work with local stakeholders to develop sustainable child labor and education monitoring systems, including community based systems, that can complement government efforts to monitor children's working and educational status beyond the life of the project and enforce Pakistan's child labor and education laws.
+The applicant must also identify organizations in Pakistan, including type of local organizations (e.g., rural, indigenous, etc), which could potentially implement or contribute to a future project.
 Applicants are encouraged to develop approaches that support youth participation within efforts to eliminate the worst forms of child labor.